openxla/stablehlo/docs/reference.md

    representative test.
 To avoid ambiguity in selecting the representative, we should use the following guidelines:

-     - If all the types, handled uniformaly, have the same primitive type (i.e., if all are integer, or floating-point, or complex types), then choose the one with maximum bit-width.
+     - If all the types, handled uniformly, have the same primitive type (i.e., if all are integer, or floating-point, or complex types), then choose the one with maximum bit-width.
-     - If all the types, handled uniformaly, have a mix of primitive types, then choose the one with the following primitive type, in decreasing order of
+     - If all the types, handled uniformly, have a mix of primitive types, then choose the one with the following primitive type, in decreasing order of
        preference: integer, floating-point, boolean, complex.